 Danielle also encourages her students to continue to reach musically.
 Multiple times a year she takes her students to Rhode Island College (only a 10-minute walk from the high school).
 There, they participate in open workshops led by Franzblau, attend student recitals and engage in campus tours.
 One of her former students is now a RIC music education major, another is an opera performance major, while three others are minoring in music.

-“And though there are struggles that come with my job,” Danielle said, “the struggles are also what make my job enjoyable and worthwhile.”
+“Struggles do come with the job,” Danielle said, “but they are also what make it worthwhile.”